derlocke-ng/tangpod/README.md

 - Runs as non-root user
 - Keys persist in named volume, not container
-- SELinux compatible
-- Minimal container exposure (only port 80 exposed)
+- Minimal container exposure (only port 7500 exposed)

 ---